A.I. Lopez Garcia

 I am an Assistant Professor of Global Migration in the Department of Politics, and a member of both the Globalization, Transnationalism and Development (GTD) Research Group and the Centre for Gender and Diversity (CGD) at FASoS.

-A central theme in my research is "financing development", by harnessing migrant remittances and diaspora contributions, but also by promoting tax justice and support for taxation, particularly in informal, crime- and conflict-affected, and disaster-prone economies.
+A central theme in my research is "financing development", by harnessing migrant remittances and diaspora contributions, and promoting tax justice and support for taxation.

-My work has appeared in journals such as World Development, Comparative Political Studies, Studies in Comparative International Development, Development and Change, Oxford Development Studies, Political Studies, Policing and Society, Journal of Ethnic and Migration Studies, Migration Studies, Comparative Migration Studies, Global Networks, International Migration, Latin American Politics & Society, Journal of Politics in Latin America, among others.
+My work has appeared in journals such as World Development, Development and Change, Comparative Political Studies, Studies in Comparative International Development, Oxford Development Studies, Political Studies, Policing and Society, Journal of Ethnic and Migration Studies, Migration Studies, Comparative Migration Studies, Global Networks, International Migration, Latin American Politics & Society, Journal of Politics in Latin America, among others.

 My research has been generously supported by the United Nations University World Institute for Development Economics Research (UNU-WIDER), the International Centre for Tax and Development (ICTD), the Gerda Henkel Foundation, the Zukunftskolleg at the University of Konstanz, FASoS, and Mexico’s National Council of Science and Technology (CONACYT).

-Most recently, my article "Taxing Higher Incomes in Haiti", co-authored with Prof. Dr. Sarah Berens (University of Bremen), received the Best Paper Award at the International Studies Association's 2024 Virtual Conference.
+Most recently, my article "Taxing the Wealthy in Haiti", co-authored with Prof. Dr. Sarah Berens (University of Bremen), received the Best Paper Award at the International Studies Association's 2024 Virtual Conference.
 The committee described it as “a timely paper that makes an excellent contribution to the study of taxation in fragile and conflict-affected states by focusing on Haiti.
 Not only was the paper theoretically grounded and methodologically sound, but it also offered practical policy recommendations.”

 I am currently working on projects in Latin America and the Caribbean, sub-Saharan Africa, Eastern Europe and the Western Balkans.